 “We’ve tried to make our inn accessible, affordable, and not intimidating,” said Charles Mallory, Founder and CEO of Greenwich Hospitality Group, the company that recently purchased and refurbished the Four Columns Inn in Newfane.
 “In its former iteration, it was really a destination with fine dining, an expensive proposition which was really the historic model for many New England country inns.”

 “The inns were not used much by locals because they were too expensive and too intimidating.
 One of our ideas was to break that mold and make something that is very user friendly for the local community, and create authenticity in the same breath that would make a weekend guest feel they are rubbing shoulders with the locals and getting a real feel for Vermont.”

 At Rabbit Hill Inn, the innkeepers also want their guests to be welcomed, in a manner that is relaxed.

 “I think guests really enjoy not being anonymous.
-They like being addressed by name, they like having conversations with the people who own the property,” said Leslie Mulcahy, co-owner of the property with her husband Robert, who purchased Rabbit Hill Inn two decades ago.
+They like being addressed by name, they like having conversations with the people who own the property,” said Leslie Mulcahy, co-owner of the property with her husband Brian, who purchased Rabbit Hill Inn two decades ago.
 “They feel very shortly after arriving that this is a place to be comfortable, but not in an intrusive way.
 You kind of feed off of their pace.”

 Adding to the inviting ambiance at many Vermont inns are restaurants featuring award-winning chefs, elegant and upbeat dining rooms, and menus featuring locally-sourced products of the highest quality.
 Mix in settings that may also feature fireplaces, great window views of the outdoors, elegant table settings, and hardwood floors from eras gone by, and it’s impossible to not feel that you’re in store for a great meal as soon as you sit down.